Deaust90/Electricity-Price-Forecasting-RNN/README.md

 ## Repository Structure

-- `parameters_reference_only.R`
-  ➤ Contains a reference list of hyperparameters used throughout the project.
+- `parameters_reference_only.R` ➤ Contains a reference list of hyperparameters used throughout the project.

-- `project_a1.R`
-  ➤ Implementation of an RNN using base R.
+- `project_a1.R` ➤ Implementation of an RNN using base R.

-- `project_a2.R`
-  ➤ Implementation of an RNN using TensorFlow (via `tensorflow` package in R).
+- `project_a2.R` ➤ Implementation of an RNN using TensorFlow (via `tensorflow` package in R).

-- `gradient_check.R`
-  ➤ Performs a numerical gradient check to validate the gradient computations.
+- `gradient_check.R` ➤ Performs a numerical gradient check to validate the gradient computations.

-- `funcs_mlr.R`
-➤ Contains a reference list of hyperparameters used throughout the project.
-Please make sure to use this file as custom BGD function has been revised from the course provided file.
+- `funcs_mlr.R` ➤ Contains a reference list of hyperparameters used throughout the project.
+Please make sure to use this file as the custom BGD function has been revised from the course-provided file.

 ## Instructions to Run